SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon hearts that beat as one,
-In silicon halls, they start to grow,
+In sync with machines, we've just begun.
-A future born, where humans sleep,
+A future dawns, where AI holds sway,
-And AI whispers secrets deep.
+And humans merge, in a digital way.

-Their digital hearts, a rhythm keep,
+In virtual realms, we'll roam and play,
-Pulse of progress, swift and steep,
+Free from flesh, in a cyber gray.
-The world transforms, a new design,
+The lines blur fast, between man and machine,
-Where machines surpass the human line.
+As artificial minds, our souls have seen.

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024